-2013: Rapid reinflation found at Axial Seamount During an expedition to AxialSeamount in September 2013, EOI scientists discovered that the inflation rate since the 2011 eruption was higher than expected, totaling 1.57 m of reinflation since the April 2011 eruption.
+During an expedition to Axial Seamount in September 2013, EOI scientists discovered that the inflation rate since the 2011 eruption was higher than expected, totaling 1.57 m of reinflation since the April 2011 eruption.
 This is an average uplift rate of 61 cm/yr, much higher than the 15 cm/yr seen during most of the period between the 1998 and 2011 eruptions.
 Overall, this means that Axial has already recovered 65% of the -2.4 m of deflation that was measured during the 2011 eruption.
 If this high inflation rate continues, Axial will be back to its pre-2011 level of inflation by January 2015, or if the rate of inflation slows down to rates more like those between 1998-2011, then the pre-2011 level of inflation will not be reached until ~2018.
-This may mean that Axial’s next eruption could occur sooner rather expected.
-These results show that it is important to keep this time-series going, because it is still providing new insights and surprises.
+This means that Axial’s next eruption could occur sooner than expected.
+These results show the importance of continued monitoring at Axial, because it is still providing new insights and surprises.

-2012: Precursors to Eruption at Axial Seamount Found
+Precursors to Eruption at Axial Seamount Found

-2011: Eruption Discovered at Axial Volcano
+Eruption Discovered at Axial Seamount

 Dr. Bill Chadwick, an Oregon State University scientist with the Cooperative Institute for Marine Resource Studies along with Dr. Dave Butterfield, a University of Washington scientist with the Joint Institute for the Study of the Atmosphere and Oceans, made the discovery aboard the R/V Atlantis with the Jason remotely operated vehicle (ROV), on an expedition jointly funded by NOAA and the National Science Foundation.

+A Jason dive on July 28 discovered the new lava flow, and bottom pressure recording and ocean bottom hydrophone instruments recovered show that the eruption occurred on April 6, 2011.
+The last eruption at Axial Seamount occurred 13 years ago in 1998.
 Dr. Chadwick and colleague Scott Nooner from Columbia University had forecast an eruption at Axial Seamount before 2014, based on time-series measurements of volcanic inflation using bottom pressure measurements.
 This is the first time that a successful eruption forecast has ever been made for a submarine volcano, and confirms that Axial Seamount is an excellent location for state-of-the-art studies of active submarine volcanic processes and how they impact ocean physical, chemical, and biological environments.

 Images from the discovery expedition: